luzalbaposse/luzalbaposse.github.io/the-blog/app/data/blogs/Proof-Of-Personhood.md

 ---
-title: Proof of Personhood
+title: PoP
 date: "2023-11-11"
 duration: 15
 category: WEB3
-excerpt: A person communicates with their bank to obtain their first credit card, buys tickets to a concert, or sets up their first smartphone—all from the comfort of home.
+excerpt: Opening a bank account, buying concert tickets, or setting up a smartphone—small acts, yet they mark a person’s entry into the modern world.
+All done from home.
 coverImage: "proof.png"
 mermaid: true
 math: true